Valerie Harper Dead at 80

 Harper added, "When I wake up in the morning I don't say 'Oh, I have cancer.
 I say 'Another day.
 How you feeling?
 Good?
 Good.
 And when I do have little twinges of something I go, 'Oh my god, is that a headache?
 What is that?'
 And I say wait a day or two, it might just be a headache and usually it is … so far."

-The brunette beauty scored what would be her career-defining role—quick-witted window dresser Rhoda Morganstern—in 1970 on The Mary Tyler Moore Show.
+The brunette beauty scored what would be her career-defining role—quick-witted window dresser Rhoda—in 1970 on the Minneapolis-set The Mary Tyler Moore Show.
 She won three Emmys for Best Supporting Actress and then, in 1974, Rhoda packed up her array of signature head scarves, moved back to her native New York and got her own self-titled spin-off.

 Harper won her fourth Emmy (and a Golden Globe) in 1975, for Lead Actress in a Comedy Series, and was nominated three more times before Rhoda was canceled in 1979.

-The New Yorker got her start as a dancer and chorus girl on Broadway, appearing in the 1959 musical Li'l Abner when she was 20; she moved on to roles on stage in Wildcat, Take Me Along and Subways Are for Sleeping.
+Born on Aug.
+22, 1939, in Suffern, N.Y., Harper got her start as a dancer and chorus girl on Broadway, appearing in the 1959 musical Li'l Abner when she was 20; she moved on to roles on stage in Wildcat, Take Me Along and Subways Are for Sleeping.

 While doing theater in Los Angeles, she was approached by a casting agent about auditioning for the role of Rhoda.